Asgaros/certified-aws-solutions-architect-professional/02-identity/saml.md

 - We need to setup trust between AWS IAM and SAML (both ways)
 - SAML 2.0 enabled web based, cross domain SSO
 - Uses the STS API: `AssumeRoleWithSAML`
-- It is the old way of doing federation, recommended way by AWS is to use **Amazon Single Sign On (SSO)**
+- It is the old way of doing federation, recommended way by AWS is to use **AWS IAM Identity Center*** (the successor to AWS Single Sign-On)